bananasplitfest/bananasplitfest.github.io/source/attend/index.md

 ---
 ## Schedule
 The [full schedule of events](/schedule) is available!
+Entertainment is lined up [all weekend](/events/entertainment-stage/schedule) at the Sendell Motors Entertainment Stage too.

 ## Parking
 Parking downtown is free (thank you City of Latrobe!).
 This included metered lots and the parking garage.